angelolab/TNBC_python_scripts/README.md

 |    T2     | cancer_diversity  | cancer_diversity_cancer_border | cancer_border |  Cancer  |  -0.01   |   0.3   |      -0.6       |      1.1       |
 |    T3     | max_fiber_density |       max_fiber_density        |  stroma_core  |   all    |   -1.8   |   -16   |      -0.7       |      0.2       |

-The file *timepoint_evolution_features.csv* details the difference in feature values between two distinct timepoints from the same patient.
+The file *timepoint_evolution_features* details the difference in feature values between two distinct timepoints from the same patient.

 ## Output Files

-The individual feature data that combines into *fov_features.csv* and *timepoint_features.csv* can be found in the corresponding files detailed below.
+The individual feature data that combines into *fov_features* and *timepoint_features* can be found in the corresponding files detailed below.
 Each of the data frames in this section can be further stratified based on the feature relevancy and redundancy.
 The files below can have any of the following suffixes:
 * *_filtered*: features removed if there are less than 5 cells of the specified type
 * *_deduped*: redundant features removed